 In late 161 CE, the Parthian king Vologases IV (r.
 147-191 CE) invaded Armenia, which was under Rome's protection, and the Roman province of Syria revolted.
 Verus had more military experience than Aurelius and so took charge of the campaigns in the east personally.
 It is also thought that Aurelius may have manipulated Verus into going to curtail his extravagant parties.
 The Parthian Wars would last until 166 CE and concluded with a Roman victory.
 This success was due not so much to Verus but to the general Gaius Avidius Cassius (l.
 130-175 CE) who brilliantly deployed the troops and devised the tactics.

 While Verus was away on campaign, Aurelius remained at Rome and, by all accounts, performed his duties with distinction.
 He adjudicated court cases, reviewed and passed laws which benefited all the classes of Rome, and dealt with the various requests and difficulties that came in from the provinces.
-It is also during this time (c.162-c.166 CE) that he persecuted the new sect of Christianity which refused to honor the state religion and disrupted the social order.
-Although these persecutions were later condemned once Christianity triumphed, at the time they would have been considered necessary in keeping the peace.
+It is also during this time (c.162-c.166 CE, though they continued after) that he is alleged to have persecuted the new sect of Christianity which refused to honor the state religion and disrupted the social order.

-By 166 CE, the Christian problem seemed to be resolved and it looked as though the war with Parthia would be won.
+By 166 CE, it looked as though the war with Parthia would be won.
 Aurelius had married Faustina in 145 CE and they had a number of children over the years.
 Even though some of these died young, Aurelius still had every reason to believe the gods could be smiling upon him with good fortune.

 As the Parthian war concluded, however, the Marcomanni tribe of Germania invaded Roman provinces on the Danube in an alliance with the Persian Sarmatians.
 In 167 CE, Aurelius joined Verus in the field to drive back these invasions and restore order.
 It is possible, even likely, that Aurelius was advised in his campaign by the experienced military leader and consul Marcus Nonius Macrinus (d. c.
 171 CE), whose early career and close relationship with Aurelius inspired aspects of the character of Maximus Decimus Meridius in the film Gladiator.